Marriott has an almost unimaginable portfolio of 7,300+ hotels worldwide, spread out across a whopping 131 countries.

 Between the breathtaking pools, white-sand beaches, and unparalleled views, Westin offers key wellness amenities.
 For example, the signature Heavenly Bed, Sleep Well Lavender Balm, and Sleep Well Menu are offered to ensure you wake up well-rested.

 Also, RunWestin offers running routes and even group runs to learn about the area while staying fit.
 The Heavenly Spa By Westin offers you a personalized sensory experience to engage your 7 senses: the 5 physical senses as well as emotion and meaning.

 You can check out what the Westin Hotels have to offer in any of its 240+ properties in 36 countries.

-Although 2 Marriott’s brands do not participate in Marriott Bonvoy, the vast majority of them do, which is great news for free hotel stays.
+Although 2 of Marriott’s brands do not participate in Marriott Bonvoy program, the vast majority of them do, which is great news for free hotel stays.
 You can often also find phenomenal cash rates for the value you get.

 We hope our in-depth guide was informative and will be helpful in booking your next Marriott stay.
 Be sure to utilize one of Marriott’s co-branded credit cards to bank up a chunk of points and get rewarded!

 For rates and fees of the Marriott Bonvoy Business® American Express® Card, click here.